Momoiro Clover Z: 2018: 10th Anniversary Best Album

 On January 21, Momoka Ariyasu graduated from the group, leaving MCZ with only four members.
 In April, they released their 18th single, "Xiao yi Xiao".
 On May 23, they released a new best of album for their tenth anniversary called Momo mo Juu, Bancha mo Debana.

-2019–2021: Self-Titled Album
+2019–present: Self-Titled Album, Shukuten & Idola

 On May 17, 2019, Momoiro Clover Z released their self-titled fifth studio album, their first studio album to not feature Momoka Ariyasu and their first as a four-member group.
 In 2021, they performed the theme song for the Sailor Moon Eternal movie.